DW8Reaper/text-wrench/README.md

-# COSMIC Application Template
+# Text Wrench

-A template for COSMIC applications.
+A utility for performing conversions on text

 ## Getting Started